Detroit, Toledo and Ironton Railroad: Early history

 In 1901, the merger of the Detroit and Lima Northern Railway and the Ohio Southern Railway formed the Detroit Southern Railroad.
 This company was purchased at foreclosure on May 1, 1905, by Harry B. Hollins & Company of New York, which reincorporated it in the state of Michigan under the name of the Detroit, Toledo & Ironton Railway.

 The president of the Detroit Southern, Samuel Hunt, was to remain as president of the reorganized road but died suddenly on May 15, 1905.
-George Miller Cumming, a New York City lawyer who was formerly first vice-president of the Erie Railroad Company and the former chairman of the board of the Cincinnati, Hamilton & Dayton Railroad, was elected president in June and served for one month.
-F. A. Durban was elected president in July but resigned in November, and was replaced by Eugene Zimmerman.
-Cumming and Durban continued to serve as officers under Zimmerman's presidency.
+He was followed by two short-term presidents: George Miller Cumming (a New York City lawyer who was a former first vice-president of the Erie Railroad and the former chairman of the board of the Cincinnati, Hamilton & Dayton Railway) was elected in June and served for one month, after which F. A. Durban was elected in July and resigned in November.
+The next president was Eugene Zimmerman, under whom Cumming and Durban continued to serve as officers.

+The name was changed to Detroit, Toledo and Ironton Railroad on March 1, 1914.